orb-lang/espalier/doc/md/peg/node.md

 this with some heuristics about rule type and length such that a new string is made for every change within something like a function\.

-Any node crossing these boundaries has what is in effect a Palimpsest, no guarantees that exact module is suitable but it points the way\.
+Any node crossing these boundaries is backed by the Palimpsest\.
 It needs to know which patches to apply to get the string understood in common by all children, where `o == O` for all nodes `o`\.
+There is only one Palimpsest per Node, so we can stash it if a Node is sectioned into a single string, and go looking for any table\-typed `.str` in the parental context if we don't find it\.

 Version numbers track 1 to 1 with the creation of new strings \(ignoring interning since it's not relevant here\), making undo relatively